abhijeetsharma200/OpenCV-Wiki/Graph-API.md

 ```

 G-API oneVPL Source interface must parse either `int` or `string` like parameter value representation.
 To find out which VPL parameters are supported please proceed by https://github.com/opencv/opencv/blob/4.x/modules/gapi/include/opencv2/gapi/streaming/onevpl/cfg_params.hpp#L63
-(List of parameters is constantly growing)
+(List of parameters is updated regularly)

 * Only Windows platform is tested and supported with Hardware Acceleration DX11